Weeds and Weeding 2 - General Weeding

 It's not foolproof though and weed seeds will still arrive and then just when you thought you had them on the run, will start to grow in the mulch itself.
 As the mulch is loose by definition, they can be very easily pulled up if they start this dirty trick.
 Mulches will have a significant effect on weed suppression, but the area must be cleared first, a mulch won't kill everything that's underneath it.

 I am fortunate enough to have a garden large enough to be able to make lots of compost using grass and hedge clippings, fallen leaves, plants from the vegetable garden after they have done their thing etc. It's certainly worth getting some compost bins to make the most of this source of organic material.
 Alternatively you can buy mulch of various sorts in bags from the garden centre or much more economically in large 1 cubic metre bags from bulk suppliers.
 It has a limited life-span as it will rot away slowly, bark chips probably last the longest, though these too will eventually disappear.
+Realistically expect to replace such mulches after 3 years if not sooner, you won't need so much as you did the first time though.

 Weed suppressant fabric